Anti-Aircraft Ammunition Disposal 1955-57

 The New Zealand Stockpile was significant as a lethal percutaneous dose of mustard was 4.5 gm.
 With 300 tons of the agent in the NZ stockpile, the potential lethal doses held in Belmont were approximately 60 million.
 To put the size of the stockpile in context, it was equal to 5% of the United States Stockpile in 1993.

-The use of Chemical Weapons was highly controlled and only to be used in retaliation if the enemy used it first.
+Chemical Weapons were highly controlled and only used in retaliation if the enemy used them first.
 Although US forces on Guadalcanal had captured some Japanese Chemical Weapons, the NZ Deputy Chiefs of Staff were confident that there did ‘not appear to be any other or greater evidence that the Japanese propose to use gas in this area’.
-However, it is believed that 3 NZ Div did deploy with Chemical rounds for their 25-pounders just in case.

-If Chemical rounds were deployed with the 3 NZ Div, they were returned to New Zealand in 1944 and stored at the Kelms Road Depot at Ngaruawahia alongside the other natures of ammunition utilised by the Division.
+4800 25-pounder chemical rounds were deployed with the 3 NZ Div, and they were returned to New Zealand in 1944 and stored at the Kelms Road Depot at Ngaruawahia alongside the other ammunition utilised by the Division.

-Following the war, the disposal of wartime ammunition became a standing task for the RNZAOC Ammunition functions as damaged, obsolete, and surplus stocks were disposed of by a variety of methods.
+Following the war, the disposal of wartime ammunition became a standing task for the RNZAOC Ammunition functions as various methods disposed of damaged, obsolete, and surplus stocks.

-Ammunition that was damaged was often disposed of by demolition; for example, the destruction of 3.7-inch Anti-Aircraft ammunition issued to units and returned to Depots took up to 1957 to complete.[3]
+Damaged ammunition was often disposed of by demolition; for example, the destruction of 3.7-inch anti-aircraft ammunition issued to units and returned to depots took up to 1957 to complete.[3]

 The stockpile of chemical munitions was dumped at sea, with two dumping operations found in archival sources.[4]